OpsPilot AI vs The Competition | AI SRE Platform Comparison 2026

 OpsPilot +15.48 · 73.69 vs 58.21

 SolarWinds is an infrastructure-first platform that added application monitoring to a toolset originally designed around network and server visibility.
 It's genuinely strong at unified IT monitoring — if network performance and ITSM integration are central requirements, SolarWinds has real strengths.
-For organisations whose primary observability goal is application performance intelligence, OpsPilot AI's application-first architecture, AI-powered root cause analysis, unlimited users, and lower TCO ($20–28K vs $60–90K) make it the more purposeful choice.
+For organizations whose primary goal is AI SRE, AI observability, and application performance intelligence, OpsPilot's application-first OpenTelemetry-native AI SRE architecture is the more purposeful choice.
 OpsPilot leads on support (+1.0) and setup (+1.0).

 Honeycomb